anna099/hegel/introduction/2-preface.md

 At this point, we are left with the question: how is the development of the *Phenomenology* -- the 'voyage of discovery', as Hegel called it -- supposed to progress?
 What makes it move?
-Deep into his long preface, Hegel finally gives us some answers, by distinguishing ordinary 'argumentative thinking' [*Räsonnement*] with his own 'conceptual thinking' [*begreifende Denken*].[^52] The conceptual thinker, he claims, submerges their thought 'into the immanent
+Deep into his long Preface, Hegel finally gives us some answers, by distinguishing ordinary 'argumentative thinking' [*Räsonnement*] with his own 'conceptual thinking' [*begreifende Denken*].[^52] The conceptual thinker, he claims, submerges their thought 'into the immanent